solarsailer/matthieuoger.com/content/posts/2015-09-15-quantum-post-mortem.md

 title: Quantum post-mortem

+excerptQuote:
+  name: "Eric Zimmerman"
-excerpt: "Eric Zimmerman: <em>“My goal was that every card should feel incredibly powerful – a potential game winner in the right situation.
-I loved seeing my playtesters' faces grow greedy as they read the cards, astonished at how good the powers seemed to be.”</em>"
+  quote: "My goal was that every card should feel incredibly powerful – a potential game winner in the right situation.
+I loved seeing my playtesters' faces grow greedy as they read the cards, astonished at how good the powers seemed to be."
 ---

 [Fascinating post-mortem of Quantum, by its designer, Eric Zimmerman](http://boardgamegeek.com/blogpost/24083/designer-diary-cruel-cruel-galaxy-or-designing-qua):